 behind the songs he sings, and will give you a bluegrass history lesson if you're interested.
 Chris is the 2014 recipient of South

-and has been a member of numerous bands over the years, including South Carolina bluegrass ambassador Bill Wells' band.
-If you
+a member of numerous bands over the years, including South Carolina bluegrass ambassador Bill Wells' band.

 traditional square dances for almost 40 years, and has called dances for the Smithsonian Folklife Festival and many other events.

-Come to a Palmetto Blue show.
+Come to a Palmetto Blue Band show.
 You will not be disappointed!